 The UK Chartered Institute of Purchasing state that businesses who set themselves up in a serviced offices will often reduce costs by up to 78%.
 Even so, when you first look at the costs of a London serviced office, it may look higher in comparison to a conventional office space.

-However, there are usually no additional expenses in a such as heating/air conditioning, electricity, security and maintenance.
+However, there are usually no additional expenses such as heating/air conditioning, electricity, security and maintenance.
 You will come across additional costs for using any extra facilities in a serviced offices, which vary depending on the operator and location.
 In most circumstances, you will only ever be charged as and when you use these additional facilities.

 Most serviced offices do require a deposit to cover service charges, which will be refunded upon termination.
 Many now accept debit and credit cards to pay for your occupation in a similar way to hotel charges.
 Deposits generally add up to one or two months’ rent, if rented for longer than three months.
 A typical length of termination notice is just 28 days.